 - Mandatory DUI school on offender’s expense

 Or major life-long consequences that can ruin someone’s way of living:

 - Loss of job or difficulty getting a job (especially harder for government employees)

 - Losing custody of children

 These consequences are very real for people who have been convicted of DUI.
 Always remember that drinking and driving is never a good idea, and knowingly entering a vehicle while under the influence will endanger your life, your passengers, and other innocent motorists/pedestrians.
-Don’t let this avoidable mistake ruin your life, and get a DUI defense attorney.
+Don’t let this avoidable mistake ruin your life, and get a DUI lawyer.